Lang-Ian/Platform/README.md

   Aurora runs

 In due course, I will be adding a Petalinux build, maybe some homemade drivers plus...whatever else I decide to experiment with.

+Make another change to see how it looks in GitFiend.